Marie B. Smith Chairman

 Gregory A. Smith, CCUV Chairman, Supervisory Committee

 Greg joined the Credit Union Movement in 1967 and Schools in 1989.
 He became a Member-At-Large in 1997, was elected to the Supervisory Committee in 2005, to Secretary of the Committee in 2008 and Chairman in 2010.
 His Bachelor of Science degree is from the University of San Francisco.
-He completed graduate studies from USF and the University of Southern California.
+He has completed graduate studies from USF, the University of Southern California and American Military University.
 For his extensive coursework in the Credit Union National Association’s (CUNA) Volunteers Achievement Program, he was recognized with the Dora Maxwell Award, the program’s highest honor.
 Further training with CUNA enabled him to earn his Certified Credit Union Volunteer (CCUV) designation.

 George has been a member of the Credit Union since 1967.
 After volunteering on Schools’ Credit Committee in the early 1970s and as an Ambassador in the mid-1990s, George was selected to serve as a Member-At-Large in 1999.
 During the ensuing 11 years, George has served as a Member-At-Large on the following committees: Savings Loans Products and Services, Personnel, Facilities, Marketing and most recently the Supervisory Committee.
 In October 2010, George was elected to be a Member of the Supervisory Committee.
 George holds a Bachelor of Arts degree in Education from the University of Michigan.
 Awarded a National Science Foundation Fellowship to the University of Oregon, he earned a Master of Science degree in Advanced Biology.
 In 1993 he retired as Professor emeritus of Biology from American River College, where he taught for 25 years.